lehtiolab/lehtiodocs/README.md

 [KI "Primula" employment admin](https://ppw.ki.se) - for holidays, sick leave, travel, etc

 ## Instructions

+### Holiday application
+- Scientists (Ph.D students, postdoc, (assoc) profs) fill in ...
+- Other staff fills in form on Primula
-E.g if you apply for holidays, please fill in the vacation calendar and the correct form.
+- Everyone ALSO have to fill in the vacation calendar